wpreimes/smecv-grid/README.rst

 - One or multiple ESA CCI LC classes (reference year 2010)
 - One or multiple Koeppen-Geiger climate classes (`Peel et al. 2007 <https://www.hydrol-earth-syst-sci.net/11/1633/2007/>`_, DOI:10.5194/hess-11-1633-2007).

-For more information on grid definitions, and the usage of grids,we refer to the `pygeogrids package <https://github.com/TUW-GEO/pygeogrids>`_ in the background.
+For more information on grid definitions and the usage of grids, we refer to the `pygeogrids package <https://github.com/TUW-GEO/pygeogrids>`_ in the background.